alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

   <li>Awesome Cloud Security Labs - a list of free cloud native security learning labs.
 Includes CTF, self-hosted workshops, guided vulnerability labs, and research labs: https://github.com/iknowjason/Awesome-CloudSec-Labs</li>
   <li>cloudfoxable - an intentionally vulnerable AWS environment created specifically to showcase CloudFox’s capabilities and help you find latent attack paths more effectively: https://github.com/BishopFox/cloudfoxable</li>
   <li>[BadZure](https://github.com/mvelazc0/BadZure) - a PowerShell script that leverages the Microsoft Graph SDK to orchestrate the setup of Azure Active Directory tenants, populating them with diverse entities while also introducing common security misconfigurations to create vulnerable tenants with multiple attack paths.</li>
+  <li>cnappgoat - a multi-cloud, vulnerable-by-design environment deployment tool – specifically engineered to facilitate practice arenas for defenders and pentesters.
+Its main function is to deploy intentionally vulnerable environments across multiple cloud service providers, to help you sharpen your skills in exploiting, detecting, and preventing such vulnerabilities: https://github.com/ermetic-research/cnappgoat</i>
+  <li>XMGoat - a composed of XM Cyber terraform templates that help you learn about common Azure security issues: https://github.com/XMCyber/XMGoat</li>
+  <li>github-actions-goat - an educational project that simulates common security attacks and vulnerabilities in a GitHub Actions CI/CD environment and shows how to defend against such attacks: https://github.com/step-security/github-actions-goat</li>
+  <li>DVFaaS(Damn Vulnerable Functions as a Service) - deploy and run a bunch of 'orribly insecure functions on AWS Lambda: https://github.com/we45/DVFaaS-Damn-Vulnerable-Functions-as-a-Service</li>
+  <li>SinCity - a GPT-powered, MITRE ATT&CK-based tool which automates the provisioning and management of an IT environment in a conversational way: https://github.com/tenable/SinCity</li>
   </p3>
   </ul>
+s
   <h3><b>Payloads / RATS</b></h3>
     <ul>
       <p3>